Statue of Peace: Local opposition to the Statue of Peace in the United States

 In July 2021, the city council in Aurora, Colorado voted against a proposal for a Statue of Peace to be installed on public property.
 After the vote, city staff wrote "The memorials have attracted a wide range of community response including peaceful and antagonistic free speech events, vandalism, Asian hate, and legal action requesting removal".
 The letter also states, "The City of Aurora is the most culturally diverse community in Colorado with many Asian citizens.
 The memorial represents an unresolved dispute between South Korea and Japan.
-Based on this information the Parks, Recreation, and Open Space Department believes the memorial placement on city-owned property is not a compatible use".
+Based on this information, the Parks, Recreation, and Open Space Department believes the memorial placement on city-owned property is not a compatible use".

 Other statues inspired by the Statue of Peace

 The issue of comfort women and the Statue of Peace has inspired other such monuments to be built in Seoul and in cities around the world with sizeable Korean populations.
-The Column of Strength, a comfort women statue in San Francisco, is the first in a major U.S. city.
+The San Francisco Comfort Women Memorial is the first in a major U.S. city; it was unveiled in September 2017.
 After the statue was revealed, Osaka, Japan ended its decades-long sister-city relationship.

 In May 2012, officials in Koreatown, Palisades Park, New Jersey, rejected requests by two diplomatic delegations from Japan to remove a small monument from a public park, a brass plaque on a block of stone, dedicated in 2010 to the memory of the comfort women.
 Days later, a South Korean delegation endorsed the borough's decision.
 However, in neighboring Koreatown, Fort Lee, various Korean American groups could not reach a consensus on the design and wording for such a monument as of early April 2013.

-In October 2012, a similar memorial was announced in nearby Hackensack, New Jersey, to be raised behind the Bergen County Courthouse, alongside memorials to the Holocaust, the Great Irish Famine, Slavery in the United States, and the Armenian genocide, and it was unveiled in March 2013.
+In October 2012, a similar memorial was announced in nearby Hackensack, New Jersey, to be raised behind the Bergen County Courthouse, alongside memorials to the Holocaust, the Great Irish Famine, slavery in the United States, and the Armenian genocide, and it was unveiled in March 2013.

+The Peace Monument of Glendale is an exact replica of the Statue of Peace.
+The Glendale statue was funded and built in 2013 by the Korean American Forum of California, a nonprofit human rights organization.

+A replica of the statue, located in Stintino, Italy, has reportedly caused Japanese far-right figures to send threatening emails, letters, and packages to the government of the comune.